carljm/django-secure/doc/middleware.rst

 SecurityMiddleware
 ==================

-The ``djangosecure.middleware.SecurityMiddleware`` performs five different tasks for you.
+The ``djangosecure.middleware.SecurityMiddleware`` performs six different tasks for you.
 Each one can be independently enabled or disabled with a setting.

 .. contents:: :local:

 .. _x-frame-options: